The best indoor plants that absorb moisture can lower humidity considerably without racking up your electricity bills.

 But when you have the English Ivy indoor plant for dehumidifying, it neutralizes the effects of such chemicals.

 Since this plant does not require a lot of light, you can place it in low light areas.
 Such are notorious for growing mold.
-Therefore, you can use English Ivy to lower humidity in your low-lit areas.
+You can use English Ivy to lower humidity in your low-lit areas.

 Peace lily is one of the most effective indoor plants that absorb humidity from air.
 However, it is also poisonous if eaten.
 Thus, keep it from the reach of children and pets.

-Because of its efficiency at drawing moisture from the air through its leaves, your Peace Lily can survive without extra watering if you live in a high humidity area.
+It is very efficient at drawing moisture from the air through its leaves.
+Your Peace Lily can survive without extra watering if you live in a high humidity area.

-Indoor plants that absorb moisture such as the ones that we have discussed here can help lower moisture at home.
+Indoor plants that absorb moisture such as the ones that we have discussed here can help lower humidity at home.

 However, this does not mean that you will never need to crank up your dehumidifier, because you might need to.